trustoverip/tswg-cesr-specification/spec/spec.md

 Although many Primitives have fixed raw binary sizes, especially those for modern cryptographic suites such as keys, signatures, and digests, there are other Primitives that benefit from variable sizings such as either encrypted material or legacy cryptographic material types found in the GNU Privacy Guard (GPG) or Open Secure Sockets Layer (OpenSSL) libraries (like the Rivest-Shamir-Adleman (RSA) algorithm.
 Furthermore, CESR is meant to support not merely cryptographic material types but other basic types, such as generic text strings and numbers.
 These basic non-cryptographic types may also benefit from variable-size codes.

 The three tables in this group are for small variable raw-size Primitives.
 These three tables use 0, 1, or 2 lead bytes as appropriate given the pad size of 0, 1, or 2 for a given variable size raw binary value.
 The text code size for all three tables is 4 characters.
 The first character is the selector, the second character is the type, and the last two characters provide the size of the value as a Base64 encoded integer.
 The number of unique type codes in each table is, therefore, 64.
 A given type code is repeated in each table for the same type so that all that differs between codes of the same type in each table is the number of lead bytes needed to align a given variable length on a 24-bit boundary.
 To clarify, what is different in each table is the number of lead bytes needed to achieve 24-bit alignment for a given variable length.
 Thus, the selector not only encodes for which type table but also implicitly encodes the number of lead bytes.
-The variable size is measured in quadlets of 4 characters each in the ‘T’ Domain and equivalently in triplets of 3 bytes each in the ‘B’ Domain.
-Thus, computing the number of characters when parsing or off-loading in the ‘T’ Domain means multiplying the variable size by 4.
+The variable size is measured in Quadlets of 4 characters each in the ‘T’ domain and equivalently in triplets of 3 bytes each in the ‘B’ domain.
+Thus, computing the number of characters when parsing or off-loading in the ‘T’ domain means multiplying the variable size by 4.
 Computing the number of bytes when parsing or off-loading in the ‘B’ domain means multiplying the variable size by 3.
-The two Base64 size characters provide value lengths in quadlets/triplets from 0 to 4095 (`64**2 -1`).
+The two Base64 size characters provide value lengths in Quadlets/triplets from 0 to 4095 (`64**2 -1`).
 This corresponds to value lengths of up to 16,380 characters (`4095 * 4`) or 12,285 bytes (`4095 * 3`).

 ##### Small variable-length raw-size table with 0 lead bytes

 This table uses `4` as its first character or selector.
 The second character provides the type.
-The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
+The final two characters provide the size of the value in Quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
-The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
+The maximum length of the value provided by the 2 size characters is 4095 Quadlets of characters in the ‘T’ domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with a pad size of 0 that each includes 0 lead bytes.

 ##### Small variable-length raw-size table with 1 lead byte

 This table uses `5` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 1 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
-The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
+The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with a pad size of 1 that each includes 1 lead byte.

 ##### Small variable-length raw-size table with 2 lead bytes

 This table uses `6` as its first character or selector.
 The second character provides the type.
 The final two characters provide the size of the value in quadlets/triplets as a Base64 encoded integer.
 Only raw binaries with a pad size of 0 are encoded with this table.
 The 1-character type code provides a total of 64 unique type code values.
-The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ Domain and triplets of bytes in the ‘B’ Domain.
+The maximum length of the value provided by the 2 size characters is 4095 quadlets of characters in the ‘T’ domain and triplets of bytes in the ‘B’ domain.
 All are raw binary Primitives with a pad size of 2 that each includes 2 lead bytes.

 #### Large variable-length raw-size tables